tbates/tbates.github.io/_posts/1995-10-03-detailed-Labels.markdown

 `umx` automatically and systematically labels parameters allowing models to be displayed and modified using these labels.

-labels can be used to access a parameter (e.g. via `parameters`), to set that parameter (e.g. via `umxSetParameters`) and equate parameters (parameters with the same label have to take the same value.
+`labels` can be used to access a parameter (e.g. via `parameters`), to set that parameter (e.g. via `umxSetParameters`) or equate parameters (parameters with the same label have to take the same value, as well as to modify a model, via `umxModify`.

 <a name="background"></a>
 ###  Path labels in umxRAM